EU banks watchdog says lenders ahead of liquidity rule

 The EBA said that despite the excellent liquidity features showed by some covered bonds, doubts remain as to their inclusion in the category of extremely HQLA as there was not enough data on how they stood up in times of extreme distress.

-Bankers are likely to be dismayed that only securitized debt included in the second category is RMBS, having wanted a wider selection for inclusion.
+Bankers are likely to be dismayed that only securitised debt included in the second category is RMBS, having wanted a wider selection for inclusion.

 The EU's executive European Commission will use the recommendations to draft a law next year, giving Denmark and others an opportunity to push for changes.